chinnu0209/Ecofact/README.md

 ```
 You need to extract a token form the master that will be used to join the nodes to the master.

-On the master node:
+On the master node :
 ```jsx
 sudo cat /var/lib/rancher/k3s/server/node-token
 ```
 Step 5 : Install k3s on worker nodes and connect them to the master

 The next step is to install k3s on the worker nodes.
-Run the commands below to install k3s on worker nodes:
+Run the commands below to install k3s on worker nodes :
 ```jsx
 curl -sfL http://get.k3s.io | K3S_URL=https://<master_IP>:6443 K3S_TOKEN=<join_token> sh -s - --docker
 ```
-You can verify if the k3s-agent on the worker nodes is running by:
+You can verify if the k3s-agent on the worker nodes is running by :
 ```jsx
 sudo systemctl status k3s-agent
 ```